arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 }
 ```

-If we would like to use replace some specific string with null values, we can use the `nullValues` argument of `@CsvSource`.
+If we would like to replace some specific string with null values, we can use the `nullValues` argument of `@CsvSource`.

 ```java
 @ParameterizedTest